BitcoinDesign/Guide/guide/how-it-works/lightning-service-providers.md

    layout = "float-right-desktop"
 %}

-To use a lightning wallet, users first need a payment channel.
+To use a lightning wallet, users first need a [payment channel]({{ '/guide/getting-started/technology-primer/#what-is-a-payment-channel' | relative_url }}).
 Manually opening a payment channel involves finding a suitable peer, having on-chain bitcoin in your wallet to put in the channel, and broadcasting a transaction.
 Once this channel is opened, it needs to be managed.

 All of this can be complex for users to deal with.
 A channel opening service automatically opens a channel to the LSP for the user when necessary.

 Users should always have the option to manually open channels, as to not completely rely on a LSP.
+Any trade-offs involved with using a channel open service should be clearly communicated to users in the UI.

 Below, we cover the different ways in which a channel open service can be offered, depending on user needs and the trade-offs they are willing to make.
+These channel open types can be offered together, and in fact, in some cases work better when offered together.

 </div>